jim-lake/node-s3tables/README.md

 - `params.namespace` (string) - The namespace name
 - `params.name` (string) - The table name
 - `params.lists` (AddFileList[]) - Array of file lists to add
+- `params.maxSnapshots` (number, optional) - Maximum number of snapshots to retain.
+When set, automatically removes the oldest snapshot if the count exceeds this limit
 - `params.credentials` (AwsCredentialIdentity, optional) - AWS credentials

 **Returns:** Promise<string>